intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/Devices/pms POST example.md

 }
 ```

-When the request is processed a 'processingTime' attribute is appended to each data item in the POST request.
+When the request is processed a `processingTime` attribute is appended to each data item in the POST request.
 The data item is then submitted to the message broker as shown in the followng example:

 ```